Maece97/EDPOA/README.md

   - **Single-Event Processing**: The Transaction Postprocessing service employs this pattern when it filters the content of the transactions before passing them on to the Fraud Detection workflow.
   - **Processing with Local State**: The Fraud Preprocessing service follows this pattern to enable windowed aggregations of the transaction stream
   - **Stream-Table Join**: TODO Jonas
-- **Schema Registry-aware Avro Serdes**  TODO Kris check their topology stuff
+- **Schema Registry-aware Avro Serdes**: Our system uses Schema Registry-aware Avro Serdes in order to share the Transaction class which is used by multiple services within out system.
+The usage of Avro and its trade-offs are discussed further within the [topology description](doc/topologies.md).

 ### Lecture 9